-Shimpei Takahashi Play this game to come up with original ideas
+Play this word game to come up with original ideas

 Shimpei Takahashi always dreamed of designing toys.
-But when he started work as a toy developer, he found that the pressure to use data as a starting point for design quashed his creativity.
-In this short, funny talk, Takahashi describes how he got his ideas flowing again, and shares a simple game anyone can play to generate new ideas.
+But when he started work as a toy developer, he found that the pressure to produce squashed his creativity.
+In this short, funny talk, Takahashi describes how he got his ideas flowing again, and shares a simple word game anyone can play to generate new ideas.
 (In Japanese with English subtitles.)

 Challenges and problems can derail your creative process ... or they can make you more creative than ever.
 In the surprising story behind the best-selling solo piano album of all time, Tim Harford may just convince you of the advantages of having to work with a little mess.

 6 minutes 52 seconds